ros-infrastructure/bloom/doc/tutorials/bloom_setup.rst

-Setting up a new bloom repository
+Creating a new release repository
 =================================

 Before you can release anything, you need to setup a bloom release repository.